basliqlabs/qwest-docs/docs/main/03-research/01-vendors/04-trello/04-trello.md

 ### User Experience

 The login process is streamlined and intuitive, making it inviting and easy to sign up or log in.
-However, one concern is that Trello sometimes skips the password requirement when logging in, which raises privacy and security questions.

 It would be beneficial to remove the **Recently Viewed** section from the workspace.
-Personally, I think navigation should be straightforward, with a single, clear path to access each board.
+We think navigation should be straightforward, with a single, clear path to access each board.
 The multiple ways to navigate to a board can feel redundant and cluttered.

+> [!NOTE]
+> Trello sometimes skips the password requirement when logging in, which seems odd.

 ![](photos/02-user-experience.jpg)

+## Features

-## Pricing
+### Pricing

 Trello offers four types of plans: